Art Therapy for Mental Health

 Collage

-In art therapy, collage making is less about constructing and more about connecting.
-The client is given existing pieces of constructed items such as pictures or cutouts and are asked to produce a collage.
+In art therapy, collage-making is less about constructing and more about connecting.
+The client is given existing pieces of constructed items, such as pictures or cutouts, and is asked to produce a collage.
 Other art-based tools and supplies are also provided.
-This therapy helps a person organize and manage the tools that they're given and promotes clarity with decision making.
+This therapy helps a person organize and manage the tools that they're given and promotes clarity with decision-making.

 Dance